ismailhammounou/db2ixf/README.md

   input, enabling direct parsing of IXF data from file objects, making it convenient for handling large datasets without the need for intermediate file storage.
-- **Minimal dependencies**: The package has only 3 dependencies (pyarrow, typer and ebcdic) which are automatically installed alongside the package.
+- **Minimal dependencies**: The package has only 4 dependencies (deltalake, pyarrow, typer and ebcdic) which are automatically installed alongside the package.
 - **CLI**: command line tool called ``db2ixf`` comes with the package.

 ## Hypothesis